Min. time required: 2:00

 Surcharge for the Vigezzo Vision train

 The panoramic Vigezzo Vision trains require a small surcharge of CHF 1.50.
-This can be paid on board or at the Italian train stations on the route.
+You can order this along with your ticket, or pay the surcharge on board the train.

 Where to buy tickets